hsulab-arc/COMBINE/README.md

 - Error rate parameters can be adjusted for different levels of sequence stringency
 - Homopolymer filtering removes barcodes that may contain sequencing errors
 - Effector combinations are sorted by protein length for consistent organization
+- All intermediate files are stored in temporary directories and cleaned up automatically